fable-compiler/Fable.Lit/README.md

 ## How to work on the documentation ?

-1. `npm run docs -- watch`
+1. `cd docs && npm i && npm run docs:watch`
 2. Go to [http://localhost:8080/](http://localhost:8080/)

 ## How to update the documentation ?

 Deployment should be done automatically when pushing to `main` branch.

-If the CI is broken, you can manually deploy it by running `npm run docs:deploy`.
+If the CI is broken, you can manually deploy it by running `cd docs && npm run docs:deploy`.